Dusty landscape as we hike through Bryce Canyon | Jake Hutchins

 Meals: B,L

 We'll spend our final day exploring what the locals call, SF.
 This vibrant city is known for its iconic landmarks, diverse neighborhoods, and breathtaking views.
 You’ll have the opportunity to explore the bustling waterfront at Fisherman’s Wharf, marvel at the Golden Gate Bridge, and wander through the historic streets of Chinatown.
 No visit is complete without a ride on the city's famous cable cars, offering a unique way to experience the steep hills and stunning skyline.
+Cable Car passes are included as part of the trip.
 From the art-filled alleys of the Mission District to the serene beauty of Golden Gate Park, you’re certain to find many hidden treasures throughout this fabulous metropolis.
-In the afternoon we recommend a harbour cruise on the bay (boat tours are not included, various fees apply), a tour of Alcatraz (recommend to book in advance) or a ferry ride to Sausalito (optional).
-Overnight: Hotel Caza Fisherman's Wharf City tour: 3-4 mi / 5-7 km, 3-4 hrs, +/-100 m
+In the afternoon jump on board a harbor boat for a tour of Alcatraz, which is also included in your trip price. _____________________________________________________________________________ • Overnight: Hotel Caza Fisherman's Wharf _____________________________________________________________________________ City tour: 3-4 mi / 5-7 km, 3-4 hrs, +/-100 m

 Meals: B,L